-The Talent Network is a collection of Canadian seasoned entrepreneurs, executives, advisors and mentors that have partnered with the CBGF in order to help the management teams of the companies it backs to reach the next level.
-This guidance can take the form of mentorship, board members, advisors, board chairs or consultants.
-We believe this network is a huge differentiator for companies backed by CBGF.
+The Talent Network is a collection of seasoned entrepreneurs, executives, advisors and mentors within CBGF’s network that can work with the management teams of the companies we back to help them reach the next level.
+This guidance can take the form of mentors, board roles, advisors, board chairs or consultants.
+We believe our network is a huge differentiator for companies backed by CBGF.

-The core proposition for CBGF is to invest in existing businesses that have strong entrepreneurial and management leadership, established customer bases, strong operations and some record of or a clear path to profitability.
+CBGF’s mission is to invest in existing businesses that have strong entrepreneurial and management leadership, established customer bases, strong operations and some record of, or a clear path to profitability.

-For clarity, the Fund is not targeting early-stage technology companies.
-We will evaluate and invest in companies that may not yet generate positive cash flow, but have a proven business model, run rate revenues over $5mm, and a clear path to profitability.
+For clarity, the Fund is not targeting early-stage companies.
+We will evaluate and invest in companies that may not yet generate positive cash flow, but have a proven business model, run rate revenues over $5 million, and a clear path to profitability.
 Many established companies are prioritizing growth over short-term profit and are investing heavily in their business (e.g. product development, scaling their team, and sales marketing) to capitalize on their growth opportunity.
-When screening investment opportunities that are not generating positive cash flow, we spend a significant amount of time to understand its business model, the riskiness of its revenue streams, and the path to profitability before the initial CBGF investment is made.
+When screening investment opportunities that are not generating positive cash flow, we spend a significant amount of time to understand its business model, the riskiness of its revenue streams, and the path to profitability before an investment is made.